-If you are being investigated for or charged with assault and battery, you need the representation of an experienced Houston assault attorney to help you in your case.
+If you are being investigated for assault charges and battery in Harris County, you need the representation of an experienced Houston assault attorney to help you in your case.
 From talking with investigators to taking your case to trial, the attorneys at the Law Office of David A. Breston in Harris County are equipped to handle your case from beginning to end while aggressively defending your rights and fighting the charges against you.
 Contact us today for a free consultation to determine the best course of action for your case.

 Hire an Experienced Houston Assault Lawyer Today

 Whether convicted for a misdemeanor or a felony assault charge and battery crime in Houston, any conviction can change your life forever.
 From difficulty finding jobs to having the right to see your children in a divorce, the ramifications for being charged with assault and battery are severe.
 Thats why you need an experienced houston battery attorney to stand by your side.

 Even the innocent should never assume that a proper legal defense is not necessary.
 Due to the complex nature of the legal system, foregoing adequate legal representation can lead to unforeseen consequences and affect every aspect of your life.
 Always seek legal representation from a Houston assault defense lawyer if you are being investigated for or have been charged with an assault and battery related crime.